divakar1983b/MelanomaDetection/README.md

 # Melanoma Detection Model
 > Melanoma is a type of cancer that can be deadly if not detected early.
 It accounts for 75% of skin cancer deaths.
-A solution that can evaluate images and alert dermatologists about the presence of melanoma has the potential to reduce a lot of manual effort needed in diagnosis.
-> The dataset consists of 2357 images of malignant and benign oncological diseases, which were formed from the International Skin Imaging Collaboration (ISIC).

-## The data set contains the following diseases:
-* Actinic keratosis
-* Basal cell carcinoma
-* Dermatofibroma
-* Melanoma
-* Nevus
-* Pigmented benign keratosis
-* Seborrheic keratosis
-* Squamous cell carcinoma
-* Vascular lesion
+>

 >
 >